A generalisation of the deformation variety: Porous horo-normal surfaces

-Given a 3-manifold $M$ with tetrahedralisation $\mathcal{T}$ we can consider the (finite) set of horo-normal surfaces in $M$ relative to $\mathcal{T}$.
-We would like to have horo-normal surfaces that are omnipresent, so that we can use them as the surface in the definition of the extended deformation variety.
-In this section we show how to alter the tetrahedralisation in order to turn horo-normal surfaces that are not omnipresent into ones that are.
-The tool we will use to do this involves the following object:
+In this section we show how to alter any given triangulation of a manifold in order to turn all of the horo-normal surfaces that are not porous into ones that are.
+The tool we will use to do this involves the following object.